YutaItoh/remote-container-templates/README.md

-# Remore container templates with VScode
+# Remote container templates with VScode
 Templates for some docker configurations with vscode remote containers.

 Our typical use case is to launch a container running on a remote host while using vscode locally to edit the source code in the host machine.